webix-hub/docs/data/api/refs/ui.filemanager_events.md

 - api/ui.filemanager_onbeforedynparse_event.md - fires before the data loaded from the server-side script will be parsed into the widget
 - api/ui.filemanager_onbeforeeditfile_event.md - fires when the Rename action is chosen in the popup menu
 - api/ui.filemanager_onbeforeeditstop_event.md - fires before editing is finished
-- api/ui.filemanager_onbeforefileupload_event.md - fires on the Upload action click
+- api/ui.filemanager_onbeforefileupload_event.md - fires the uploader has started to upload a file
 - api/ui.filemanager_onbeforehidetree_event.md - fires before the tree is hidden
 - api/ui.filemanager_onbeforeleveldown_event.md - fires before selection is moved to the child folder
 - api/ui.filemanager_onbeforelevelup_event.md - fires before the <a href="file_manager/configuration.md#levelup">LevelUp</a> button is clicked (before selection moves to the parent folder)